Hunter S. Thompson was born 18 July 1937 and died on 20 February 2005.

 The author is remembered more for his persona than for his writing—which is a shame.

 Here are 12 Quotes to live by, from Hunter S. Thompson

 As things stand now, I am going to be a writer.
 I’m not sure that I’m going to be a good one or even a self-supporting one, but until the dark thumb of fate presses me to the dust and says, ‘you are nothing’, I will be a writer.

 For every moment of triumph, for every instance of beauty, many souls must be trampled.

 A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.

 If I’d written all the truth I knew for the past ten years, about 600 people – including me – would be rotting in prison cells from Rio to Seattle today.
-Absolute truth is a very rare and dangerous commodity in the context of professional journalism.
+Absolute truth is a scarce and dangerous commodity in the context of professional journalism.

-- I have no taste for either poverty or honest labour, so writing is the only recourse left for me.
+I have no taste for either poverty or honest labor, so writing is the only recourse left for me.